Insomnia GraphQL collection (local testing)

 In your Insomnia Workspace click on the drop-down to import the above downloaded file:

-Then enter your master token obtained from the Embedded Dashboard (don't worry about the errors here - they will be rectified when you first use the master token):
+Then enter your master token (you can enter tokens from different accounts if you are using the Import / Export project APIs) obtained from the Embedded Dashboard (don't worry about the user_token error here - it will be rectified when you first use it):

 Creating a session with a user token

 One of the main benefits of using Insomnia is that it has dynamic environment variables.

 With the Tray Embedded Insomnia library, we have set up a dynamic variable for user token such that when you run the 'Create User Access Token' mutation with a valid userID, the user token will then automatically be available for all queries and mutations that require it.